input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 **Processing:**

+Publisher precondition (MUST): Prior to publishing a `.dif` with any `cidv1` (inline or via manifest), the responder MUST ensure each CID is discoverable via the DHT by calling Provide(CID) and then FindProviders(CID) and receiving at least one provider peer ID that is not the responder’s own.
+If not satisfied, retry with backoff before publishing.
+When a manifest is used, this applies to the manifest CID itself and to every CID listed within the manifest.

 * Requesters fetch+pin any CIDs listed inline or in the diff manifest, update SMT, and check parity.
 * Observers MAY also use `.dif` to converge faster.